tikv/community/GOVERNANCE.md

 Maintainers are first and foremost contributors that have shown they are committed to the long term success of a project.
 They are the planners and designers of the TiKV project.
 Maintainership is about building trust with the current maintainers of the project and being a person that they can depend on to make decisions in the best interest of the project in a consistent manner.

 While maintainership indicates a valued member of the community who has demonstrated a healthy respect for the project’s aims and objectives, their work must still be reviewed by the community before being accepted into an official release.

-A Maintainer is not allowed to merge their changes without approval from another reviewer.
+This means that a Maintainer is not allowed to merge their changes without approval from another reviewer.
 However, they are allowed to sidestep this rule under exceptional circumstances if the changes are approved through other means than the standard process.

 #### How to become a Maintainer

 Contributors wanting to become maintainers are expected to:

 - Enable and promote successful adoptions on the user or ecosystem end
-- Actively Propose features to TiKV that are later implemented with great significance to the project direction and the eco-system
-- Able to promote substained collaboration within the project
+- Collaborate well
-- Demonstrate a deep and comprehensive understanding of TiKV's codebase, technical goals, and directions
+- Demonstrate a deep and comprehensive understanding of TiKV's architecture, technical goals, and directions
-- Handle complex problems in the code implementation process
+- Actively engage with major TiKV feature proposals and implementations

-A new Maintainer nominated by an existing Maintainer by updating [TiKV Maintainers](https://github.com/tikv/tikv/blob/master/MAINTAINERS.md#the-tikv-maintainers).
-This triggers a voting process that requires supermajority votes from the current Maintainers.
+A new Maintainer must be nominated by an existing Maintainer.
+The nominating Maintainer will create a PR to update [TiKV Maintainers](https://github.com/tikv/tikv/blob/master/MAINTAINERS.md#the-tikv-maintainers).
+Upon consensus of incumbent Maintainers, the PR will be approved and the new Mainainer becomes active.

 If a Maintainer is no longer interested or cannot perform the Maintainer duties listed above, they should volunteer to be moved to emeritus status.
-In extreme cases this can also occur by a vote of the maintainers per the voting process below.
+In extreme cases this can also occur by a vote of the maintainers per the [voting process](#decision-making-and-voting) below.

 ### SIGs